 Finding the right Contents Insurance policy can often be a confusing and tedious process.
 No one wants to spend hours reading the small print of policies to find out that they’re underinsured after an accident.
-Our Contents Insurance, launching soon, is different, it’s fast, easy, and you can do it all from the app.
+Our Contents Insurance is different, it’s fast, easy, and you can do it all from the app.

 We’ve created this simple guide to break down the jargon and ambiguity of Contents Insurance, helping you find the right policy to suit you.